-As businesses begin to use reverse auction tools more frequently to reduce their costs and introduce competitive pricing from existing and new suppliers, it is inevitable that the events will also begin to increase in complexity.
+As businesses continue to use reverse auction tools more frequently to reduce their costs and introduce competitive pricing from existing and new suppliers, it is inevitable that the events will also begin to increase in complexity.
 With complexity comes the need to understand the offerings of the invited companies before price is ever brought up.
 You need to know that the companies you may be dealing with have experience and can handle your business.

 To ensure that the right companies are involved in competing for your business many times it is necessary to run a Request for Proposal or Information (RFP or RFI) to gather information about the suppliers before a pricing event is run.
 Some of the important things to keep in mind when doing this are: